-(1) The information set forth is based on a joint filing on Schedule 13G made on February 17, 2010 by Donald W. Hodges ("Hodges"), First Dallas Holdings, Inc. ("Holdings"), First Dallas Securities, Inc. ("Securities"), Hodges Capital Management, Inc. ("HCM"), Hodges Fund ("HF"), Hodges Small Cap Fund ("HSCF"), Hodges Blue Chip 25 Fund ("HBCF") and Hodges Pure Contrarian Fund ("HPCF").
-According to the filing, (i) Hodges shares voting power with respect to 454,900 of the Subshare certificates and shares dispositive power with respect to 579,658 of the Sub-share certificates, (ii) Holdings shares voting power with respect to 454,900 of the Subshare certificates, (iii) Securities shares dispositive power with respect to 579,658 of the Sub-share certificates, (iii) Securities shares dispositive power with respect to 579,658 of the Sub-share certificates, (iii) Securities shares dispositive power with respect to 579,658 of the Sub-share certificates, (iii) Securities shares dispositive power with respect to 579,658 of the Sub-share certificates, (iii) Securities shares dispositive power with respect to 579,658 of the Sub-share certificates, (iii) HCM shares voting power with respect to 452,900 of the Sub-share certificates, (iv) HCM shares voting and dispositive power with respect to 452,000 of the Sub-share certificates, (v) HS shares voting and dispositive power with respect to 48,000 of the Sub-share certificates, (vi) HSCF shares voting and dispositive power with respect to 35,000 of the Sub-share certificates, (vii) HBCF shares voting and dispositive power with respect to 3,800 of the Sub-share certificates, and (viii) HPCF shares voting and dispositive power with respect to 3,800 of the Sub-share certificates, and (viii) HPCF shares voting and dispositive power with respect to 3,800 of the Sub-share certificates, and an investment adviser, (B) HCM is an investment adviser, (C) HF is an investment company, (D) HSCF is an investment company, (E) HBCF is an investment company, and (F) HPCF is a holding company.
-The Schedule 13G further indicates that Hodges is the controlling shareholder of Holdings, that Holdings is the parent holding company of Securities and HCM and that HF, HSCF, HBCF and HPCF are all series of an investment company as to which HCM serves as the investment adviser.
-The filing indicates that the Sub-share certificates were not acquired and are not held for the purpose of, or with the effect of, changing or influencing the control of the Trust and are not held in connection with, or as a participant in, any transaction having that purpose or effect.
+(1) The information set forth is based on a joint filing on Schedule 13G made on December 31, 2010 by Donald W. Hodges ("Hodges"), First Dallas Holdings, Inc. ("Holdings"), First Dallas Securities, Inc. ("Securities"), Hodges Capital Management, Inc. ("HCM"), Hodges Fund ("HF"), Hodges Small Cap Fund ("HSCF"), Hodges Blue Chip 25 Fund ("HBCF") and Hodges Pure Contrarian Fund ("HPCF").
+According to the filing, (i) Hodges shares voting power with respect to 443,500 of the Sub-share certificates and shares dispositive power with respect to 548,242 of the Sub-share certificates, (ii) Holdings shares voting power with respect to 43,500 of the Sub-share certificates, (iii) Holdings shares dispositive power with respect to 548,242 of the Sub-share certificates, (iii) Securities shares dispositive power with respect to 548,242 of the Sub-share certificates, (iii) Securities shares dispositive power with respect to 548,242 of the Sub-share certificates, (iii) HCM shares voting power with respect to 442,800 of the Sub-share certificates, (iv) HCM shares voting and dispositive power with respect to 517,362 of the Sub-share certificates, (v) HF shares voting and dispositive power with respect to 30,000 of the Sub-share certificates, (vi) HSCF shares voting and dispositive power with respect to 3,000 of the Sub-share certificates, (vi) HSCF shares voting and dispositive power with respect to 3,000 of the Sub-share certificates, (V) HCM is an investment adviser, (C) HF is an investment company, (D) HSCF is an investment company, (E) HBCF is an investment company, and (F) HPCF is a holding company.
+The Schedule 13G further indicates that Hodges is the controlling shareholder of Holdings, that Holdings is the parent holding company of Securities and HCM and that HF, HSCF, HBCF are all series of an investment company as to which HCM serves as the investment adviser.
+The filing indicates that the Sub-share certificates and are not held for the purpose of, or with the effect of, changing or influencing the control of the Trust